christorange/VerticalFox/README.md

 ![](./assets/header.png)

 # VerticalFox
-> [!IMPORTANT]
-> If you're, or going to use this setup, **DO NOT UPGRADE TO Sidebery v5.** If you have, remove it and install v4.10 [here](https://addons.mozilla.org/en-US/firefox/addon/sidebery/versions/), then turn off auto update.

 [中文文档](readme_ch.md)

 Get an Edge like auto-hide vertical tabs bar on Firefox!
 Powerd by Sidebery, you can have your bookmarks, pinned tabs all in side bar and get a clean, compact look. **Works on MacOS and Windows**.